 APRA are the government body which sets guidelines on how money can get lent by the big banks.

 They are worried about the level of Interest Only loans.
 This is because interest only loans don’t actually pay back the debt.
 The way lenders assessed interest only loans also allowed more money to be borrowed and APRA had concerns of an investor led property bubble.

-Bubbles are not good because it means properties get over valued and when the economy tanks and people can’t repay loans then the bank can’t recuperate their money.
+Bubbles are not good because it means properties get over valued.
+When the economy tanks and people can’t repay loans then the bank can’t recuperate their money.
 Over capitalized banks would make the Australian economy very unstable and APRA where scared of this.

 A bit of context here, in the late Eighties our banks went crazy lending to Bond, Scase and the rest of their mates.
 ANZ and Westpac nearly shut down.
 It forced the recession we had to have and Keating brought in the four pillars policy because at that time having a stable banking sector was incredibly important.